The story of The Royal Canadian Geographical Society’s early years is one of success against the odds.

-From its first formal meeting in January 1930, the Society captured the attention and imaginations of Canadians, even through dire economic times — a feat in itself, as it began without a guaranteed source of income.
-The Society was first open to all for a $3 annual membership fee.
+In 1929, when a group of 28 eminent Canadians founded an organization that was to champion a deeper knowledge and appreciation of Canada’s immense geography, none could have imagined that the nation was on the doorstep of the Great Depression.
+Nevertheless, from its first formal meeting in January 1930, the Society captured the attention and imaginations of Canadians, even through dire economic times.
+That was a feat in itself, as it began without a private endowment or guaranteed source of income and was intended to be “popular in character,” open to all for a membership fee of a mere $3 per year.

 The first issues